Hoang-Long2012/pipeline-toolkit/README.md

 `stop_on_error` controls whether execution stops after the first exception.

 When disabled, exceptions are stored in `errors` and execution continues with the previous result.
+The failed step does not add a result to `results`.

 `run()` returns the pipeline instance, allowing calls such as: